-- Tolerate early damage.
-Chickpeas can compensate for early damage by setting new buds and pods to replace those damaged by pests.
-Excessive early damage can delay harvest.
+- Tolerate low-moderate early damage.
+Chickpeas can compensate by setting new buds and pods to replace those damaged by pests, however excessive early damage can delay harvest.

-- Use the Beatsheet blog calculator that can be used to identify potential yield loss and provide an appropriate suggestion for action.
+- Use the Beatsheet blog calculator to identify potential yield loss and provide an appropriate suggestion for action.